-But a new push in Congress to reform an outdated law called the Feres Doctrine could change that.
+However, a new push in Congress to reform the outdated Feres Doctrine could change that.
 The Feres Doctrine is a 1950 court ruling that said troops fall under the exception of the Federal Tort Claims Act, which allows citizens to sue the government.

 In May of this year, the U.S. Supreme Court rejected hearing a case that challenged the Feres Doctrine.
 In similar cases during the past several decades, the justices have said that Congress must change the law if it wanted troops to have the right to sue negligent health-care givers outside of the combat zone.
 In the most recent case, the court declined to hear the petition filed by Walter Daniel whose wife Navy Lt.
 Rebekah “Moani” Daniel died during labor in 2014.
 Rebekah was a Navy nurse who worked at the hospital in Bremerton, Washington where she later died from blood loss while giving birth to her daughter.

 Medical negligence at military hospitals and facilities outside of the combat zone is a concern.